By Joe Casey

 At some point in your career, you’ll be faced with choosing a retirement gift for your boss or one of your employees.
 Or maybe you’ll want to come up with some gift ideas for retiring co-worker.
 Many people assume they’ll be able to find the perfect gift, only to discover that it’s quite a unique challenge.
 Here are some simple tips to keep in mind the next time you’re looking for a retirement gift, including some of our top retirement gift ideas.

 First and foremost, it’s important to remember that retirement gifts mark an important milestone in a person’s life and career.
-Not only does retirement denote the end of a person’s career, it also sends them off into an entirely new stage of life.
+Not only does retirement denote the end of a person’s career, but it also sends them off into an entirely new stage of life.
 It’s best to generate retirement gift ideas that honor both of these life stages, while also providing value.

 There’s no denying the fact that retirement is a major life transition.
 After years of dedicating a significant portion of their lie, time, and energy to a career, now they are free to spend their time however they choose.
 It’s important to empathize with the multitude of feelings and emotions that this transition can bring about in a person.